-12.3 Schools and colleges play a crucial role in preventative education.
+- 12.3 Schools and colleges play a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment.
 Whitley Abbey Primary School/college will have a clear set of values and standards, upheld and demonstrated throughout all aspects of school/college life.
-These will be underpinned by Whitley Abbey Primary School/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE) Children also take part weekly in votes for schools a personal development resource empowering young voices, building oracy, confidence and critical thinking.
-This covers Prevent, British values and the Spiritual, Moral, Social and Cultural curriculum

-12.4 Children at Whitley Abbey Primary School will receive the following as part of our promotion of safeguarding across the curriculum:

-- On line Safety Training

-- Anti-bullying workshops
+These will be underpinned by Whitley Abbey Primary School/college's behaviour policy and pastoral support system, as well as by a planned programme of evidence based RSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum (RSHE) Children also take part in weekly votes for schools, a personal development resource empowering young voices, building oracy, confidence and critical thinking.
+This covers Prevent, British values and the Spiritual, Moral and Cultural Curriculum - 12.4 Children at Whitley Abbey Primary School will receive the following as part of our promotion of safeguarding across the curriculum: On line Safety Training - Anti-bullying workshops

 - PANTS (NSPCC)

 - Protective Behaviours

 - Votes for Schools Assemblies

 - PSHE/RSE lessons

-12.4 Education at home and remote education
+12.5 Education at home and remote education

 Whitley Abbey Primary School continues to operate under this Safeguarding and Child Protection Policy and the policies Keeping Children Safe in Education and Working Together to Safeguard Children when children are learning at home or at school.
-Teaching Staff have completed Safeguarding Remote Learners online course.